thanos-io/thanos/docs/components/receive.md

                                  disable TLS.
       --remote-write.server-tls-client-ca=""
                                  TLS CA to verify clients against.
-If no client CA is specified, there is no clien verification on server side. (tls.NoClientCert)
+If no client CA is specified, there is no client verification on server side. (tls.NoClientCert)
       --remote-write.server-tls-key=""
                                  TLS Key for the HTTP server, leave blank to disable TLS.
       --request.logging-config=<content>
                                  Alternative to 'request.logging-config-file'
                                  flag (mutually exclusive).
-Conten
+Content
                                  of YAML file with request logging
                                  configuration.
 See format details:
                                  https://thanos.io/tip/thanos/logging.md/#configuration